Felipesouzacunha/Java-Projects/README.md

 Java-Projects

-this repository where i will work with Java, Spring Boot, Junit, JPA, MongoDB, MySQL and some more technologies
+This repository where i will work with Java, Spring Boot, Junit, JPA, MongoDB, MySQL and some more technologies